 School librarians create a vibrant culture of literacy by teaching critical skills young people need to evaluate and manage information while using innovative technology to share ideas.
-With a Master of Science in School Library and Information Science with a School Librarian standard certificate from University of Houston-Clear Lake, you’ll become one of your school’s most dynamic educators who will build on the traditional role of nurturing a love for reading, while developing high-quality collections to support the school curriculum and meet student-reading preferences.
+A University of Houston-Clear Lake Master of Science in School Library and Information Science with state certification will equip you with the knowledge and skills to become one of your school's most dynamic educators who will build on the traditional role of nurturing a love for reading, while developing high-quality collections to support the school curriculum and meet student-reading preferences.

 Become a Leader in the Information Age